What Do 90-Somethings Regret Most?

 One of the strange and wonderful features of my job as a minister is that I get to be a confidant and advisor to people at all stages of life.
 I’ve worked with people who are double and even triple my age.
 Experience like this is rare; our economic structure and workforce are stratified, and most people are employed within their own demographics.
 But because I’m a minister in a mainline denomination with an ageing base, the people I primarily interact with are over the age of 60.

 I began each conversation by asking if they had any regrets.
-By this point, they’d lived long enough to look at life from multiple angles so I knew their responses would be meaningful.
+At 90-something, they’d lived long enough to look at life from multiple angles so I knew their responses would be meaningful.
 Most of their regrets revolved around their families.
 They wished relationships, either with their children or between their children, turned out differently.
 These relational fractures, I could see on their faces, still caused them much pain and sorrow.
 One of my interviewees has two children who haven’t seen or spoken to each another for over two decades.
 She lamented that this, among all the mistakes and regrets she could bring to mind, was the single thing keeping her up at night.

 I then moved on to the happiest moments of their lives.
-Every single one of these 90-something-year-olds, all of whom are widowed, recalled a time when their spouses were still alive and their children were younger and living at home.
+Every single one of these 90-something -year-olds, all of whom are widowed, recalled a time when their spouses were still alive and their children were younger and living at home.
 As a busy young mom and working professional who frequently fantasizes about the faraway, imagined pleasures of retirement, I quickly responded, “But weren’t those the most stressful times of your lives?”
 Yes of course, they all agreed.
 But there was no doubt that those days were also the happiest.

 Their responses intrigued me.
 They contradicted a well-known article on happiness in The Economist, “The U-bend of Life.”
 The article went viral in 2010 and was a common conversation topic among my family and friends.
 Its counter-intuitive yet completely reasonable analyses seemed to resonate with my generation.